DAB0mB/HotnCold/src/screens/Agreement/privacy.md

 ### Introduction

-Hot &amp; Cold App, Inc. (“Company” or “We” or “Us”) respect your privacy and are committed to protecting it through our compliance with this policy.
+Hot &amp; Cold App, Inc. (“Company” or “We” or “Us”) respects your privacy and is committed to protecting it through our compliance with this policy.
 This policy describes:

 - The types of information we may collect or that you may provide when you download, install, register with, access, or use the Hot &amp; Cold mobile application (the “App”).
 - Our practices for collecting, using, maintaining, protecting, and disclosing that information.